microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 npx @fluidframework/azure-local-service@latest
 ```

 Open a new Command Prompt and navigate to the root of the project; for example, `C:/My Fluid Projects/fluid-audience-tutorial`.
 Start the application server with the following command.
-The application opens in your browser.
+The application opens in the browser.
 This may take a few minutes.

 ```dotnetcli
 npm run start
 ```

 Navigate to `localhost:3000` on a browser tab to view the running application.
-To create a new container, select a user id button while leaving the container id input blank.
+To create a new container, select a user ID button while leaving the container ID input blank.
 To simulate a new user joining the container session, open a new browser tab and navigate to `localhost:3000`.
-This time, input the container id value which can be found from first browser tab's url proceeding `http://localhost:3000/#`.
+This time, input the container ID value which can be found from first browser tab's url proceeding `http://localhost:3000/#`.

 {{< callout note >}}